Code-Institute-Submissions/mpysys-Battleship_project/README.md

 - Code Institute for the deployment terminal
 - Wikipedia for the details of the battleship game
 - [CodeAcademy](https://www.codecademy.com/catalog/language/python) for their lessons on Python and the battleship game
+- User cloud2236863496 on CodeAcademy forums who gave me the idea for horizontal & vertical display of ships

 [Back to top ⇧](#MM's-Battleship)
 ## Acknowledgements